walterfreeman/phy211/index.md

 ### Recitation materials for this week

-Wednesday: (to be posted later on Tuesday)

-Friday: (to be posted later on Tuesday)
+Wednesday:
+<a href="recitation/week4/recitation-forces-forcollaborate.pdf">for screensharing on Collaborate</a>, or
+<a href="recitation/week4/recitation-forces-forprint.pdf">for print</a>

+Friday:
+<a href="recitation/week4/recitation-forces2-forcollaborate.pdf">for screensharing on Collaborate</a>, or
+<a href="recitation/week4/recitation-forces2-forprint.pdf">for print</a>

 ### Lecture slides for this week